lowercase-app/learn/docs/guide/documents.md

 All of the images in your document will be listed in this section.
 If deleted, the image will be removed from the document.

 Also, an individual image can be selected as the document's [preview image](/publishing/preview-images.html).
-A preview image is show alongside the document summary in your user dashboard and public profile (if the document is added to the profile).
+A preview image is shown alongside the document summary in your user dashboard and public profile (if the document is added to the profile).

 ### Deleting a document